Jewellery Guides

 If you’d like more information, know exactly what you want, or hear from the experts, we’re here to help – just drop us a message.

-At our Hatton Garden Jewellers, each of our consultants are trained gemmologists, with the expertise and passion to help you find the perfect diamond and engagement ring.
+At our Hatton Garden Showroom, each of our consultants are trained gemmologists, with the expertise and passion to help you find the perfect diamond and engagement ring.
 Whether you’re looking for a one carat diamond, or want to know more about budgeting and what you can find for your money, our gemmologists are on hand to help.

 Our Most Popular One Carat Diamond Rings

-One Carat Diamond Rings
+One Carat Diamond Ring FAQs

 Do you have additional questions?
 No problem, let us help you through the process